Major v. Deputy Head (Department of Fisheries and Oceans)

 251 The employer maintained that its decision was not made under the provisions of the collective agreement but instead that it was based on the mobility clause in the job offer letter that the grievor accepted and that geographic mobility was a condition of employment.
 However, if the adjudicator were to conclude that he has jurisdiction, the employer’s position would be that the decision to assign her to the Northern Quebec sector was administrative.

 252 The employer pointed out that the term “assignment” is not defined in the PSEA but that instead the concept of assignment is defined by the jurisprudence.
 However, the decisions the employer cited in support of that argument are about deployments.
-And the questions at issue in those decisions do not include the employee’s consent to change geographic areas for an extended time.
+Furthermore, the questions at issue in those decisions do not include the employee’s consent to change geographic areas for an extended time.
 Therefore, those decisions can be distinguished from the issues in this case.

 253 The grievor cited the following collective agreement clauses: